 This aspect of 4K TVs really raises their stock, and it’s safe to say that most users will find apps and smart features that they’ll benefit immensely from.

 So after all that, should you seriously consider a 4K TV at this point?
 I think all the evidence points to yes.
-It’s a fairly mature technology now, cheap at the entry level, and even if there isn’t exactly a slew of 4K content yet, the benefits of having a Smart TV – which most 4K TVs are – are immeasurable.
-The 4K content is slowly streaming in, and you’ll want to be ready for it.
+It’s a mature technology now, cheap at the entry level and jaw-dropping at higher (though not astronomic) price points.
+There’s a lot of 4K content and competition now – especially online – and the benefits of having a Smart 4K TV are immeasurable.